kovidgoyal/calibre/manual/regexp_quick_reference.rst

      not ``absurd``.

   ``^``
-     Matches the start of the start of a line (in multi-line mode, which is the default)
+     Matches the start of the line (in multi-line mode, which is the default)

   ``$``